 - Punch the air out of the yeast dough, then transfer onto a lightly floured surface.
-Using a rolling pin, spread the dough into a large, thin rectangle.
+Using a rolling pin, spread the dough into a large, thin rectangle - about 30x40cm wide.

 - Spread the Ricotta filling over the dough, leaving one of its longest side uncovered.
 Sprinkle the chopped Spinach over the Ricotta filling.

 - Roll the dough on its longest side, trying to keep it as tight as possible.